 Deaths in custody

-Collects inmate death records from each of the nation's 50 state prison systems, Federal Bureau of Prisons, and approximately 2,800 local jail jurisdictions.
+Collects incarcerated person death records from each of the nation's 50 state prison systems, Federal Bureau of Prisons, and approximately 2,800 local jail jurisdictions.
 Between 2003 and 2014, BJS also collected data on persons who died while in the process of arrest.

 Formerly Deaths in Custody Reporting Program.